Meghal17/Data-Imputation-using-GESI/README.md

 # Data-Imputation-using-GESI
-Implementation of Generalized regression neural network Ensemble for Single Imputation (GESI) in Python.

-This is a Python implementation of Generalized regression neural network Ensemble for Single Imputation ( [GESI](https://www.sciencedirect.com/science/article/pii/S0925231210003188)) in Python.
+This is a Python implementation of Generalized regression neural network Ensemble for Single Imputation ([GESI](https://www.sciencedirect.com/science/article/pii/S0925231210003188)) in Python.

 • References